Northeast Kingdom: Railroads

 The St. Johnsbury and Lamoille County Railroad operated an east-west route terminating in St. Johnsbury from the 1880s to the 1990s, under varying names.
 Much of the right-of-way is now the Lamoille Valley Rail Trail.

+The Hardwick and Woodbury Railroad operated a short line hauling granite from 1897 to 1934.
+Its right-of-way is being converted to a rail trail.

 Bus

 Rural Community Transportation runs out of Saint Johnsbury and serves Caledonia, Essex, Lamoille, and Orleans counties.

 Airports

 There are three state airports: Northeast Kingdom International Airport (KEFK) in Newport/Coventry, Caledonia County State Airport (KCDA) in Lyndonville; and John H. Boylan State Airport (5B1) in Island Pond.
 Light private and business aircraft land there.
 KEFK has two runways, its long 5300 ft runway allows for jet operations.
 KEFK is served by U.S. Customs as a designated Landing Rights Airport.

 Solid waste disposal

 The Northeast Kingdom Waste and Central Vermont Solid Management Districts are in charge of implementing Vermont's Act 148, initiating mandatory recycling.
 In 2014, the NEK recycled about 20%, low for the state which averages 30–36%.
 Recycling rates in the Central Vermont District meet the state average.
 An average citizen here produces 2 lb of trash per person per day, compared to 3 lb for the rest of the state.
 The budget for the 2016 calendar year was $716,673.
 Towns or haulers were charged $23.25 per ton.
 The Kingdom produced about half the national average of trash.
 This is the result of lower incomes and fewer places to shop.